a-s-g93/neo4j-runway/docs/examples/countries/countries.md

 ![svg](output_24_0.svg)

-This is good enough for our demo.
 We can now create some ingestion code to get our data into our database.

 ## Ingestion Code Generation